jguenza/ai-ensemble/README.md

 # ai-ensemble
-self creating book
+Improve you prompt skill, learn how outcame variation
 # AI-Ensemble

-AI-Ensemble is a triple-screen, role-based reasoning system for scenario-driven learning, expert analysis, and managerial decision support.
+AI-Ensemble is a triple-screen, role-based reasoning system for learning how to optimally interact with AI.

 ## 🔗 Product pages